 Ground rules establishes an agreement on how meetings will be run, how team members are expected to interact, and what behaviors are acceptable & unacceptable.
 An established technique to promote acceptable behaviors by minimizing confusion and misunderstandings.
 Employing ground rules may increase productivity and employee satisfaction.
 Ground rules aid in cooperation and help bring the team together.

 - Team should define ground rules that are acceptable by all and can be used each time they meet

 - Ground rules can be reinforced, modified or removed in case of unacceptable/unproductive behavior

-- Ground rules, along with any other group agreements, must be socialized and made easily available to all group members.
+- Ground rules, along with any other group agreements, must be made easily available to all group members.

 - All project team members share responsibility for enforcing the rules once they are established.

 Discussing ground rules in areas such as code of conduct, communication, working together or meeting etiquette allows team members to discover values that are important to one another and thereby increasing team bonding.
 It also reduces conflicts between team members by protecting individual's interest and allowing everyone to express in the meeting without being dominated by an individual.

 - Each team member may work individually or with a partner